 - Once you reassemble the cane and reduce it, you will see the natural “glowing effect” that this cane will give you with the translucent and bright yellow.

 - My personal feeling is that the tiny section of blue on the end adds a touch of life to the leaf canes.

-- If you aren’t in favor of the blue, you can replace it for the same amount of purple for a surprising color shift & effect.
+- If you aren’t in favor of the blue, you can replace it with the same amount of purple for a surprising color shift & effect.

-- If you want less of a glow, try using Wasabi instead of sunshine.
+- If you want less of a glow, try using Premo Wasabi instead of Sunshine.
 The cane will not “glow” as much, but will have a similar effect.